 The idea of training for the John Muir Trail (JMT) was a pretty daunting task.
 How does someone living at sea level in London prepare for a trail with a starting elevation greater than the highest point in the U.K.?

 And it wasn’t just the physical aspect that I’d need to prepare for; I’d never actually backpacked.
-I’d hiked, I’d camped and hiked, but I’d never set out with everything on my back and the sole responsibility of keeping myself alive in the back-country for multiple days.
-I didn’t even know what ‘back-country’ meant.
+I’d hiked, I’d camped and hiked, but I’d never set out with everything on my back and the sole responsibility of keeping myself alive in the wilderness for multiple days.
+Eek!

 I began training in March, shortly after getting my permit.
-I wasn’t as organised as this post may make it look, but on reflection there was some method in my madness.
+I wasn’t as organised as this post may make it look, but there was some method in my madness.
 I pretty much took every opportunity that I had to get outside and tried to build up my experience.
-I knew that I wouldn’t be able to fully simulate what I was likely to encounter on the JMT (especially the wildlife!), but I wanted to give it my best shot.
+I knew that I wouldn’t be able to fully simulate what I was likely to encounter on the JMT, but I wanted to give it my best shot.

 South Downs Way

 I did a day hike with my pack at almost full weight.
 This was a shock to say the least.

 I spent a long weekend in the Lake District with two friends.
 We stayed in a hostel and did two lengthy day hikes including a summit of the highest peak in England (Scarfell Pike).
 This was of course laughably small compared to what I would encounter in California.
 But we had a great time.

 I stayed at a campsite over Easter weekend and did some pretty serious hikes.
 This included a summit of the highest peak in Wales (Snowdon) with a descent via Crib Goch.

 It was really cold and wet for most of the weekend and I’m not entirely sure that I enjoyed it.
 However, from my litany of failures I learnt a lot.